Want to put extra cash in your pocket?

 4. Become A Roadie

 You can get paid for delivering packages that are already on your way to the other side of town, a different city, or across the country by becoming a Roadie.
 Your compensation for a local dropoff ranges up to $60, while long-haul deliveries could be as high as $650.
-Imagine taking your kid to college by car and arranging deliveries in both directions.
+Imagine driving your kid to college and arranging deliveries in both directions.
 You decide on how you want to participate with Roadie.

 5. Hire A Chef